NJBLAGA/NathanBlaga_T2A2/README.md

 **User:**

-Similar to th ERD, the user model has a many listings association, as in a user can have zero to many listings on the site.
-Due to the dependent: destroy, if a user is ,deleted from the database, then all their associated listings will be deleted as well.
+The user model has a many listings association, as in a user can have zero to many listings on the site.
+Due to the dependent: destroy, if a user is deleted from the database, then all their associated listings will be deleted as well.
 This prevents any orphan listings being left behind.

   ```r
   has_many :listings, dependent: :destroy